 I decided to do this No7 thing because I thought it might be fun, and then they will give me free makeup.
 And I’m always up for free things.
 It wasn’t a carefully calculated thing.
 It was actually just my being blinded by the selfish overwhelming love of makeup.
 But I have to be honest, there were times when I thought, “Well, what have I done?”
 I wasn’t quite aware of how many pictures of me would be out there.
 It makes me feel a little vulnerable.
 I told my friends to stop sending me pictures of when they see me at the bus stop in London or something.
 It’d be very dishonest to say it’s all wonderful.
 It’s not so much a question of regret.
 But it does come with feelings of vulnerability that can be uncomfortable.

-About Adedayo Odubanjo - Adedayo is the Managing Editor for Fashionpheeva.
+Dayo is the 2017 NWA Fashion Blogger of the year and the Managing Editor for Fashionpheeva.
 She is a graduate of Aquaculture & Fisheries Management from Funaab and an Associate member of The Chartered Institute of Personnel Management of Nigeria.
-She might not necessarily be a fashionista but she loves fashion, she loves writing about fashionable people!
-Follow her on Instagram @apphiaanna
+Dayo loves writing about fashionable people.
+You can follow her on Instagram @apphiaanna and @fashionpheeva